 Als Teil des Konsortiums wurde der "Corpus der barocken Deckenmalerei in Deutschland" neben dem Projekt "Motion Bank" ausgewählt, sich und ihr Forschungsvorhaben in Mainz vorzustellen.
 Präsentiert wurde der Bamberger Kaisersaal, der mithilfe von Virtual Reality erfahrbar und begehbar gemacht werden konnte.

-The corpus of the Baroque ceiling painting in Germany of the Bayerische Akademie der Wissenschaften was able to photograph Tiepolo's frescoes in the staircase of the Würzburg Residenz during the closure due to corona.
+The Corpus of Baroque Ceiling Painting in Germany of the Bavarian Academy of Sciences and Humanities was able to photograph Tiepolo's frescoes in the stairwell of the Würzburg Residenz during the Corona-related Lockdown.

-A special thanks goes to the Bayerische Schlösserverwaltung, which made this photo campaign possible and gave us the unique opportunity to photograph the deserted staircase of the Würzburg Residenz.
+Special thanks go to the Bavarian Palace Department, which made this photo campaign possible and offered us the unique opportunity to photograph the deserted staircase of the Würzburg Residenz.

-Jens Fachbach travels to Mainz for his research, in order to visit the Landesdenkmalamt there.
-The headquarters of the Landesdenkmalpflege department is located in the Erthaler Hof, where this selfie was created.
+Jens Fachbach travels to Mainz, in order to visit the Landesdenkmalamt for his research.
+The headquarters of the Landesdenkmalpflege department is located in the Erthaler Hof, where this selfie was taken.

 Uwe Gaasch takes photographs for the corpus of baroque ceiling paintings in Germany in the Hoflössnitz in Radebeul.
 The wall and ceiling painting of the Lusthaus of the Saxon Electors was made by Albert Eckhout and Centurio Weibel and dates from 1650 to 1656.